 The ICH Idea of Pharma

 Since 1990, the International Council for Harmonization (ICH) has aimed to achieve a unique response worldwide to ensure that safe, effective, and high-quality medicines are developed and registered in the most resource-efficient manner.
-Between 2005 and 2008, with the publication of the Q9 and Q10 guidelines, the council explained what the quality systems should be and how they should work to assure the highest possible
+Between 2005 and 2008, with the publication of the Q9 and Q10 guidelines, the council explained what the quality systems should be and how they should work to assure the highest possible quality drug product.

 During these years, we can affirm that most of the pharmaceutical firms in the world designed their quality system to fit the ICH guidelines, enhancing the ICH’s role in the pharmaceutical organization.
 Simultaneously the value and the challenge of the ICH was, fundamentally, to use science and risk-based quality system principles to cover the entire manufacturing product life cycle.